samfan0429/macademics/README.md

 1. `cd` into vue directory
 2. `npm install` to install depedencies
 3. `npm run dev` to run the website in dev mode.

+---

+This was created in the Spring 2020 by
+Aguilar Alejandro, Kyaw Za Zaw, Michale Steele, Ngo Nhat.